barionleg/cesium.wiki.gs/Streaming-Terrain-Details.md

 * Evaluate cracking between tiles.
 Do we need to add skirts?
 * Add support for switching terrain providers after rendering has started.
 * Implement support for 2D and Columbus View.
-* Add support for adding/removing/reordering imagery layers after rendering has started.
+* **DONE** Add support for adding/removing/reordering imagery layers after rendering has started.
-* Support imagery with a geographic projection.
+* **DONE** Support imagery with a geographic projection.
-* Support simultaneous imagery providers with different projections.
+* **DONE** Support simultaneous imagery providers with different projections.
-* Add an imagery texture cache to ensure an image overlapping multiple terrain tiles is loaded only once.
+* **DONE** Add an imagery texture cache to ensure an image overlapping multiple terrain tiles is loaded only once.
 * Look more closely at the API - what happens when "public" properties are changed after construction?
-* Add wireframe mode to make it easier to evaluate triangle densities.
+* **DONE** Add wireframe mode to make it easier to evaluate triangle densities.

 ## Data sources